guides

 Python ML Pipelines

-Gate perception → policy pipelines (PyTorch / JAX) on Intended Authority Tokens.
-Same SDK as the reference cobot.
+Gate perception → policy pipelines (PyTorch / JAX) on Intended Authority Tokens using the Python SDK or the raw HTTP API.

-Audience: ML engineers who run perception / planning pipelines for physical agents in Python — typically PyTorch / JAX models that consume sensor streams and emit structured commands.
+Audience: ML engineers running perception / planning pipelines for physical agents in Python — typically PyTorch / JAX models that consume sensor streams and emit structured commands.

 Where Intended fits in an ML pipeline#

-The pattern: every time your model produces a command that will become real-world motion, you classify the command, snapshot the relevant state, and ask for an Authority Token.
+Every time your model produces a command that becomes real-world motion: classify the command, snapshot the relevant state, and ask for an Authority Token.
 The token is the credential the controller checks.
-Without a valid token, the controller falls back to the safe-default action declared on the DAG node.
+Without a valid token, the controller falls back to the DAG node's declared safe-default.

 Install#